Machine Learning for Catalysis

 To train students how to harness data for catalyst discovery, we are building a unique, scalable, and transferable traineeship model called CataLST (pronounced catalyst).

 In this model, trainees will learn how to conduct research at the interface between chemical and data sciences.
-Specifically, they will work in diverse teams to:
+Specifically, they will work in collaborative teams to:

 1. Catalog the literature with data mining,